 We spoke for a while and I tried my best to encourage her by letting her know that God didn’t do this to her.
 She thought maybe she had done something wrong to have this happen to her.
 I explained to her that is definitely not the case.

-God’s Presence in Your Pain – God Has a Plan and God Wants to Use You
+God’s Presence in Your Pain – God Has a Plan and Wants to Use You to Accomplish It

 I went on to tell her how sometimes things just happen and that some things happen because of our own free will and the decisions we make.